September 11

 And apparently there was some big event in the USA on this date, in 2001 was it, "the day that they wounded New York" (click

 here).
 I seem to remember doing a cartoon about it, oh at least ten years later.
-Goes with with the cartoon on Aug 1.
+Goes with the cartoon on Aug 1.

 You can find David Prashker at: